gabe565/charts/charts/portfolio/README.md

 ## Values

-**Important**: When deploying an application Helm chart you can add more values from the k8s-at-home common library chart [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common)
+**Important**: When deploying an application Helm chart you can add more values from the bjw-s common library chart [here](https://github.com/bjw-s/helm-charts/tree/main/charts/library/common)

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|